 Sort out your finances

 Remember when you were panicking about your financial situation the moment you were let go?
 Well now is the time to do something about it.

 Have a realistic look at your savings, debt, taxes, and superannuation.

 Now is the time to draw up a new budget and to track your money carefully.
 You need to know where every dollar is being spent.

 Understand you may have to dramatically cut back on your spending.

-When I left working for an employer the first time, I fully funded myself for a year and a half before going back to full time office work, however being fired wasn’t something I planned.
+When I left working for an employer for the first time, I fully funded myself for a year and a half before going back to full-time office work, however, being fired wasn’t something I planned.
 Whether I wanted to admit it or not, the idea of financial assistance was originally devised for people in my exact situation.